 Although product design and product development are often used interchangeably, they represent distinct product creation stages.

-Both are critical components of the process but focus on different aspects, responsibilities, and objectives.
+Both are critical components of the process, but focus on different aspects, responsibilities, and objectives.

 Product design is primarily concerned with a product's creative and user-centric aspects.
 It involves imagining what the product will look like, how it will function, and how users will interact with it.